The Evolving Role of Managers in Lean-Agile Development

 - Eliminating impediments and evolving systems and practices to support Lean-Agile development

-- Evaluating performance, including team input.
-Providing input, guidance, and corrective actions
+- Evaluating performance, including team input; providing input, guidance, and corrective actions

 Supporting and Reinforcing SAFe Core values

-Responsibilities for Alignment
+Responsibilities in Alignment

-- Work with Lean Portfolio Management (LPM) to establish and monitor Lean Budgets and implement Lean Governance
+- Work with Lean Portfolio Management (LPM) to establish and monitor Lean Budgets and implement Lean Governance.

-- Work with Release Train and Solution Train Engineers and stakeholders to help ensure alignment and execution of Strategic Themes
+- Work with Release Train and Solution Train Engineers and stakeholders to help ensure alignment and execution of Strategic Themes.

 - Help ensure the engagement of Business Owners, Shared Services, and other stakeholders

-Responsibilities for Transparency
+Responsibilities in Transparency

-- Create an environment where the ‘facts are always friendly’
+- Create an environment where the facts are always friendly

 - Communicate openly and honestly with all stakeholders